Dragon745/website14.com/website14app/docs/firebase_datastore.md

 - **quotes**: Users can read their own quotes, admins can read/write all
 - **tickets**: Users can read/create their own tickets, admins can read/write all
 - **users**: Users can read/write their own data, admins can read all
+- **pricing**: Read-only for all authenticated users, write access for admins only
+- **blog**: Read access for all users, write access for admins only
+- **projects**: Users can read their own projects, admins can read/write all

 **Authentication Requirements**: